ossskkar/SFC-SIM/README.md

 ## RUNNING THE SIMULATOR

 ### CONFIGURATION FILE
-Check the configuration file ./data/<config_file>.conf for configuration parameters of the model.
+- The configuration file ./data/<config_file>.conf contains the configuration parameters of the model.
+- Parameter intent_count indicates the number of static points of interest.
+- Parameter temp_intent_count indicates the number of temporal points of interest (stopovers).

 ### TOPOLOGY MAP
-- The topology of the environment is specified by a <map_file> in format JPE/PNG, located in ./images.
+- The topology of the environment is specified in the file ./images/<map_file> in JPE/PNG format.
 - The dimensions of the environment corresponds to the dimensions of <map_file>.
 - The walls of the environment correspond to the black (0,0,0) pixels in <map_file>.
 - The static points of interest (origin/destination) corresponds to the green (0,255,0) pixels in <map_file>.